react-navigation/react-navigation.github.io/versioned_docs/version-7.x/native-stack-navigator.md

 :::warning

-Due to architectural problems (lack of support of synchronous layout on UI thread by RN), `presentation: 'formSheet'` on Android has limited support for `flex: 1`.
+Due to technical issues in platform component integration with `react-native`, `presentation: 'formSheet'` on Android has limited support for `flex: 1`.
 The tradeoff is necessary to prevent "sheet flickering" problem.
 There are also some problems with getting nested ScrollViews to work properly.

 Currently, you should avoid using `flex: 1` on top level content container you pass to the sheet.